SoongVilda/vilda-prompt-engineering/README.md

 Since OpenAI released ChatGPT on November 30, 2022, I've steadily invested time and energy into extracting powerful outputs from these large language models for both my personal and professional life.
 I've decided to share these valuable insights here, as I believe a community-driven effort is the most effective way to foster excellent developments in software, hardware, and even groundbreaking ideas.
 ```

+> Future updates to this page are entirely automated by **Update Prompt GitHub Readme**.